MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 - Different tasks require different tools.
 - Different models have different tool preferences.

 There was another interesting perspective mentioned where, as humans when we are given a tool we progressively go on to create more powerful tools rather than sticking with multiple simple ones.
 Similarly, can AI create tools it learnt from initially?
-For example: Lets say 2 tools are used frequently together by the agent.
+For example: Let's say 2 tools are used frequently together by the agent.
 Then what if it can just combine it to a bigger tool?

-Another idea was to keep a skill manager which the agent can enquire too.
+Another idea was to keep a skill manager which the agent can enquire to.
 As it keeps track of which tools helped in successful completion of task.
 Therefore keeping track of it in its list for later reuse.

 &nbsp;

 ### :material-progress-star-four-points: **Agent Failure modes and Evaluation**

-I think we've already prettymuch covered this.
+I think we've already pretty much covered this.
 It's through evaluations we detect failures.
-Obviously there are many reasons for it (Planning failures, Tool failures, Efficiency - time of execution and how much it can do), but its mainly caused in tool calling.
+Obviously there are many reasons for it (Planning failures, Tool failures, Efficiency - time of execution and how much it can do), but it's mainly caused in tool calling.
 So continuous testing and evaluation is what will fix it.

 &nbsp;